aeon0/d4lf/README.md

 ## How to filter
 ### Aspects
 In your profile .yaml files any aspects can be added in the format of `[ASPECT_KEY, THRESHOLD, CONDITION]`.
 The condition can be any of `[larger, smaller]` and defaults to `larger` if no value is given.
+Smaller has to be used when the aspect go from high value to a lower value (eg. ‍Blood-bathed Aspect)

 For example:
 ```yaml